siamhyde/Job-Que/README.md

 ## Why I Built It

 Job searching is fragmented across alert emails, job boards, saved links and application records.

-Searching requires constant motivation, context-switching and discernment.
+Searching manually requires constant motivation, context-switching and judgement.
+In practice, that friction meant I searched inconsistently and risked missing opportunities or losing sight of what the market was asking for.

-I built Job Que to turn that into one workflow: collect vacancies, recover fuller descriptions, remove duplicates, assess each opportunity against the user and make the reasoning visible.
+I built Job Que to reverse that workflow: instead of repeatedly searching for jobs, vacancies come into one system where they can be collected, enriched, deduplicated and assessed against my profile.

+It turned job searching from something I had to repeatedly initiate into a pipeline I could review, save from and act on.

 ## Demo